 This papercrafting technique has quickly become a firm favourite - it’s easy to do and allows you to create more intricate designs than cutting by hand.
 We have an extensive collection of dies and machines to make your projects quicker and easier, perfect when you have lots of cards to make!

 If you would like your card to feature a traditional emblem of Easter that's full of character and charm, try using the one of our adorable Spring Dies to bring your work to life.

 Ideal for creating a base for your greeting, colourful cards and papers are sure to make your card stand out.

 Card packs such are fantastic for creating simple but vibrant backgrounds, they are speedy and simple to work with and add beautiful effects with little effort.
 Or, if you prefer to work with paper, you can get packs that feature a variety of plain and patterned designs so you can cut and create your own backdrops and scenes if you want your card more personalised.

 A good quality cardstock can also be used to create pop-up and 3D elements which are especially effective when combined with die-cut creatures.

 Easter is synonymous with colours, and pastel tones are popular as they evoke the softness of spring.
 When making your Easter card, try playing with pastel embellishments such as buttons and flowers.
 They can be used to add finishing touches to your card or as a focal point.

-To make your rabbit characters even cuter, using a heart sticker as their nose is an uncomplicated way to take your crafts up a whole cuteness level.
+To make your rabbit characters even cuter, using a heart sticker as their nose is an uncomplicated way to take your crafts up to a whole new cuteness level.
 You could also add feathers to your chick's wings and pom-poms to your Easter bunny's tail.

 Stamps also lend themselves well to bright yellow, pink, and blue pigment inks, all of which are Easter colour staples.